1.5 CE's for Psychologists

-Social media is an ever-present part of our daily lives, and today’s youth have grown up entirely in a digital world.
-This creates challenges for parents who have grown up with digital technologies, but for whom social media was not a defining part of their adolescent experience.
 One of the most pernicious challenges associated with social media is the presence of cyber bullying.
 Recent estimates suggest over a third of American teens have experienced cyber bullying, which has been associated with elevated rates of social anxiety, depression, and suicide.
+Since most of the bullying occurs out of sight, it can be difficult to identify if a child is being bullied.

-Through this introductory to immediate-level interactive webinar lecture, participants will learn to differentiate cyber bullying from other types of online behavior as well as forms of in-person bullying.
+Through this introductory to immediate-level interactive webinar lecture, participants will learn to assess cyber bullying in youth as well as practical resources and skills to address cyber bullying with their clients and their parents effectively.
 Cyber bullying and electronic media create unique circumstances when considering the frequency, impact, and duration of bullying compared to more traditional means, however the methods for assessment and intervention have many parallels to existing treatment.
-Participants will leave this workshop with the ability to assess cyber bullying in youth as well as practical resources and skills to address cyber bullying with their clients and their parents effectively.
+You’ll learn the latest research findings relating to cyber bullying, and how to differentiate cyber bullying from other types of online behavior as well as forms of in-person bullying.

 CLINICAL OBJECTIVES: By the end of this workshop, participants will be able to: